-Staff Comments -Project provides improvements beyond minimum requirments to public realm including 2.5m road dedication along James Road.
-The details are part of the minimum Road resurfacing/ restructuring, new street signage, New rezoning requirements and does not go sidewalk, boulevard trees and lighting to complement above and beyond to add creativity to the neighbourhood area -Fire truck turn around is integrated with the parking access to streetscape. minimize hard surfaces.
+Details: -Project provides improvements beyond minimum requirments to public realm including 2.5m road dedication along James Road.
+Road resurfacing/ restructuring, new street signage, New sidewalk, boulevard trees and lighting to complement neighbourhood area -Fire truck turn around is integrated with the parking access to minimize hard surfaces.
+Parking ramp location adjusted to accommodate the required turning radius per civil drawings.
 The turn around surface materials will be permeable pavers and grasscrete.
-Colour and texture will enhance public realm. -A staff request is accepted to build full walking path down the length of James Road to connect site to St Johns Street Plan reference: A-1.010 Site Plan, Landscape XX, current photos
+Colour and texture will enhance public realm.
+See drawing A-1.010 Site Plan Staff Comments These items are Engineering requirements as part of development.
+We would like to know how the project goes beyond the minimum City requirements.
+Plan reference: A-1.010 Site Plan, Landscape, current photos